kasslent/clc-digital-skills/_lessons/module-7.md

     the_post_thumbnail( 'large' ); // Large resolution (default 640px x 640px max)
     the_post_thumbnail( 'full' ); // Original image resolution (unmodified)

-> Try adding it to one of your template files. for example your custom `page-about.php` file.
+> Try adding one of those snippets to one of your template files. for example your custom `page-about.php` file.

 </div>